ocharles/blog/posts/2014-03-24-queries-in-loops-without-a-care-in-the-world.md

 ---
-title: Queries in Loops Without a Care in the World
+title: "Queries in Loops Without a Care in the World"
 ---

 If you've interacted with databases when programming, chances are you've heard